magomimmo/modern-cljs/doc/second-edition/tutorial-01.md

 defaults.
 The more you adhere to the defaults of the tool at hand, the less pain you will experience while managing the project.

-While taking these premises into account, let's create a directory structure for our new project, named `modern-cljs`, by adhering as much as possible to the `boot` defaults.
+Taking these premises into account, let's create a directory structure for our new project, named `modern-cljs`, by adhering as much as possible to the `boot` defaults.

-The suggested files layout of the project is the following:
+The suggested file layout of the project is the following:

 ```bash
 modern-cljs/